Greetings from Sweden, where I am attending the Gokinema event at Gothenburg Film Studios.

 Dick Pope’s email

-There have been many scholarly studies of Turner’s palette, including an interesting study by the Tate that follows his use of color in different locations.
+There have been many scholarly studies of J. M. W. Turner’s palette, including an interesting study by the Tate that follows his use of color in different locations.

 When asked about LUTs, Dick Pope sent me the following email: